ziraserrano/100Devs-Journal/journal_log.md

 Side Note: If I finish Class 06 lecture today (Wednesday), I will be behind schedule and my personal goal!!!
 It'll give me time to catch up on the article readings from the last few classes 2 days early!
 I'm super proud of myself right now.
 WE GO GET!

 ---

+### Day 61/100: July 15th, 2022

+**< Yesterday's Progress >**

+• Finished Class 06 + submitted all homework! <br>

+**< Thoughts >**

+• Class 06 was pretty easy.
+We did a lot of active recall during the lecture and touched slightly on responsive website<br>

+**< Today's Plan >**

+• Start Class 07 lecture and write notion active recall notes.<br>
+• Start Class 07 homework and get it submitted<br>
+• Read prior articles assigned for homework on down time <br>

+Side Note: In reference to finishing the articles, I felt like it was best I spent a majority of my time pushing forward in the lectures and reading the articles on my down time.
+I don't think putting off the lectures and learning materials with Leon for more than a couple days would benefit me and retaining all the information I'm learning.
+I'm also focused on catching up (but not rushing through any lessons either).

+---